Grievance Procedures - Student

 The Financial Aid Appeals Committee handles grievances concerning financial aid.

-Any student who believes that a practice, policy, or rule has been applied incorrectly as it relates to the student, or that he or she has been unlawfully discriminated against, is encouraged to informally discuss the problem with the Dean of Students.
-If the student is not able to satisfactorily resolve the problem informally, the student may initiate a formal grievance by submitting a signed grievance statement to the Dean of Students.
+Any student who believes that a practice, policy, or rule has been applied incorrectly as it relates to the student, or that he or she has been unlawfully discriminated against, is encouraged to informally discuss the problem with the Vice President for Student Experience.
+If the student is not able to satisfactorily resolve the problem informally, the student may initiate a formal grievance by submitting a signed grievance statement to the Vice President for Student Experience.

 The grievance statement must describe the nature of the grievance; the practice, policy, rule or law that the student claims has been violated; and the remedy or relief requested.
-The Dean of Students or designee shall investigate the grievance and provide a written response within ten days of receipt of the grievance unless additional time is required to complete the investigation.
-If not satisfied with the response to the grievance, the student may, within ten days of the date of the response, file a written request for review with the Dean of Students.
+The Vice President for Student Experience or designee shall investigate the grievance and provide a written response within ten days of receipt of the grievance unless additional time is required to complete the investigation.
+If not satisfied with the response to the grievance, the student may, within ten days of the date of the response, file a written request for review with the Vice President for Student Experience.
 As soon thereafter as practical, an Appeals Committee shall be formed consisting of three current members from the faculty, staff, or student body.
-One member of the Committee shall be appointed by the student, one member by the Associate Provost or designee, and one member by the Dean of Students.
+One member of the Committee shall be appointed by the student, one member by the Associate Provost or designee, and one member by the Vice President for Student Experience.
 Together these members of the Committee shall decide who from among them shall serve as chairperson.
 No person shall participate as a member of the Appeals Committee who has been involved in the event(s) upon which the grievance is based or who is biased.

 The Director of Human Resources or designee shall provide administrative services to the Appeals Committee, including but not limited to supplying copies of pertinent documents, scheduling meetings, arranging for a scribe to take and prepare minutes, and the preparation of the final report.
 A student may be assisted at any stage of this procedure by a current member of the CalArts community (i.e., staff member, faculty member, or student) who is not an attorney, but such person may not address the Appeals Committee unless requested by it to do so.